The important bit!

 About the Group

 The ukulele is a popular instrument in the UK and when you start asking around, it’s astonishing how many people do actually play one.
+George Harrison was a big fan of the uke, and modern stars like Billie Eilish and Taylor Swift also feature it in some songs.
 As a group we’re not at all surprised, as not only is the uke a fun instrument to play, but also in the right hands it can sound really wonderful.
 So on alternate Tuesday afternoons, we strum, we sing and we make a happy noise.
 (Well, at least most people who hear us play seem to think so…) And now some of us are even starting to learn fingerpicking in order to accompany the strumming.
 Wow!

 We’re a friendly bunch and new players are always welcome.
 If you have ever wondered if you should give the ukulele a try, why not pick up the telephone or send an e-mail?
 The first 2 sessions are free and you can even borrow a ukulele for those first few sessions, after that there is a charge of £20 to cover 3 months worth of sessions, this charge covers the hire of the room.